Gatwick Airport railway station: Southern

 On Sundays, a London Victoria to Brighton service runs half hourly.
 However, services between London Victoria and Eastbourne do not run.
 In addition, services between London Victoria and Littlehampton reduce to hourly, and the services to Bognor Regis and Portsmouth Harbour also reduce to hourly and divide at Barnham, instead of Horsham.

-Services at Gatwick Airport are operated using EMUs.

 Gatwick Express

 The typical off-peak service in trains per hour is: